Sludge (comics): Powers and abilities

 Sludge has tremendous strength and durability, as well as vast regenerative capabilities, allowing him to heal from near-fatal wounds in seconds.
 Submersion in water speeds up the process.
 He does not need food or air and is immune to most chemical toxins.
 Sludge can cause spontaneous tissue growth in others by touch.

 Possibility of revival

-In 2003, Steve Englehart was commissioned by Marvel to relaunch the Ultraverse with the most recognizable characters, including Sludge, but the editorial decided finally not to resurrect the Ultraverse imprint.
-In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse, Marvel editor-in-chief Joe Quesada replied that:
+In 2003, Steve Englehart was commissioned by Marvel to relaunch the Ultraverse with the most recognizable characters, including Sludge, but the editorial decided not to resurrect the Ultraverse imprint.
+In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse, Marvel editor-in-chief Joe Quesada replied:

 Appearances in other media

 Sludge appears in the Ultraforce animated cartoon.
-In the series, he is an underling of Lord Pumpkin, like the comics, forced into being so due his addiction to the Zuke drug that Pumpkin created, that restores him to human form.
+In the series, he is an underling of Lord Pumpkin and is forced to be so due his addiction to the Zuke drug that Pumpkin created, that restores him to human form.
 He sacrifices himself to stop a demon plant created by Pumpkin, helping Prototype (Jimmy Ruiz).